Chapter 3: Anatomy and Physiology Deep Dive: A Comprehensive Exploration of the Human Body's Building Blocks

 3. Organ Level: Tissues United for a Purpose

 Organs are structures composed of two or more tissue types that perform a specific function.
 Examples include the heart (muscle, connective, epithelial, nervous tissue), the stomach (muscle, connective, epithelial tissue), and the brain (nervous tissue).
 Each organ's structure is intimately related to its function.
-For instance, the stomach's muscular layers enable churning and mixing of food, while its epithelial lining secretes digestive juices and protects against stomach acid.
+To give you an idea, the stomach's muscular layers enable churning and mixing of food, while its epithelial lining secretes digestive juices and protects against stomach acid.

 4. Organ System Level: The Symphony of Life